EdTech Business Insurance

 Why do education technology companies need business insurance?

-The edtech industry is growing, which means both more opportunities and unique risks for startups and businesses in this sector.
-Business insurance is key for protecting your company against lawsuits due to downtime, software errors, claims of copyright infringement, and other client complaints.
+The edtech industry is growing, which brings opportunities and unique risks for startups and businesses in this sector.
+Business insurance is key for fulfilling contract requirements and complying with state laws.
+It can protect your company against lawsuits due to downtime, software errors, claims of copyright infringement, and everyday accidents.

 An education tech consultant reviewing software code with a programmer.